Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Example three - a group of two supervisees are able to ‘count’ all of the time spent in supervision as equal to individual supervision hours.

 You must receive ‘close’ or ‘live’ supervision.
 This is when your supervisor observes your clinical practice either by observing a session as it happens or reviewing a recording.
+Joint therapy sessions with your supervisor can also be counted.

-To meet all the Minimum Standards for accreditation, three of your closely supervised cases must be assessed to show that you are competent.
-A complete treatment session must be marked using a validated CBT skills assessment scale such as the CTS-R. The assessor must be trained in using the scale.
-The level one programme that you complete will specify a minimum number of the ‘closely’ supervised cases you will complete
+For your three closely supervised training cases (for section 3ei of the application form), you must show that you are competent.
+A complete treatment session must be marked using a validated scale such as the CTS-r for each of these three cases.
+The assessor must be trained in using the scale.
+You can find more information in our Close Supervision Guidelines.

 You must have a CBT clinical supervision contract.
 This will include the agreement between you and your supervisor, on how your supervision needs will be met.